Louis-CharlesBiron/canvasDotEffect/readme.md

 - Putting `null` as any parameter value will assign it the default value.

 - Use the `mod()` function for effective ratio usages.
-- If needed and applicable, use the prebuilt event listeners.
+- If needed and applicable, use the available prebuilt event listeners.
 - More complex shapes can have very extensive declarations, declare them in a separate file(s) and use them in a centralized project file.